joarc/notifications/README.md

 # notifications
-**N!**
-This is notifications, a simple and advanced way of using notifications.
+**N!** is notifications, a simple and advanced way of using notifications.